michael105/slterm/README.md

 	by the separation into libstasc.so and st-asc Probably with the drawback of having only one font available, without having to dig to much into the internals of library loading_
+- ~~separation into a shared library and st-asc~~ Doesn't give much gain.
+	I leave the option for compiling st as shared library within the makefile But you'd have to install the shared lib yourself (with ldconfig on linux)

 xxxx
 **---- SNIP -----**